kjhealy/gssr/README.md

 ## Panel Data

 In addition to the Cumulative Data File, the gssr package also includes the GSS's panel data.
 The current rotating panel design began in 2006.
 A panel of respondents were interviewed that year and followed up on for further interviews in 2008 and 2010.
 A second panel was interviewed beginning in 2008, and was followed up on for further interviews in 2010 and 2012.
 And a third panel began in 2010, with follow-up interviews in 2012 and 2014.
 The `gssr` package provides three datasets, one for each of three-wave panels.
 They are `gss_panel06_long`, `gss_panel08_long`, and `gss_panel10_long`.
-The datasets are provided by the GSS in wide format but (as their names suggest) are packaged here in long format.
+The datasets are provided by the GSS in wide format but (as their names suggest) they are packaged here in long format.
 The conversion was carried out using the [`panelr` package](https://panelr.jacob-long.com) and its `long_panel()` function.
 Conversion from long back to wide format is possible with the tools provided in `panelr`.

+The panel data objects must be loaded in the same way as the cumulative data file.

 ```r